#34 Tanner Wood

 Status: On Scholarship

-That's just stupid, folks.
+That's just insane, folks.
 And he didn't do it with speed, but with brute strength and raw willpower.
 I don't care if the competition is perhaps a little sub-par at the Class 3A level.
 That's an impressive feat against tackling dummies.

-Wood also was chosen to play in the 2013 Kansas Shrine Bowl after being named a first-team All-Central Plains League performer as a running back and linebacker in 2012.
+Wood was chosen to play in the 2013 Kansas Shrine Bowl after being named a first-team All-Central Plains League performer as a running back and linebacker in 2012.

-An all-state pick at linebacker as a junior, he led Conway Springs to a 13-1 record and a Kansas 3A State championship in 2011.
+An all-state pick at linebacker as a junior, he led Conway Springs to a 13-1 record and a Kansas Class 3A State championship in 2011.
 Wood also tallied 88 tackles and three interceptions during his junior campaign.